School Committee - February 06, 2025

 We went from an extremely exclusive calendar last year to an old federal calendar, only for federal calendar.

-The teacher's clear request was not to extend the school calendar into further days into June.
+The teacher's clear request was to not to extend the school calendar into further days into June.

 However, school committee members voted, definitely certain members, to go ahead with that proposal.